 Many women (and a fair share of men as well) have learned to downplay their intelligence in the service of getting along; many men and women don’t recognize themselves as highly intelligent because they don’t love math or because their intelligence shows itself more in creativity or emotional understanding rather than in academics.
 In the interview, as I often do, I explained that giftedness is like variations on a theme – the theme is: Intensity and Complexity, the variations are intellectual, emotional, sensual, imaginational, psychomotor, and even existential.
 It is much like the flowers here: they all have petals and complex structure, but the shapes and colors vary.

 When gifted people learn this, and can thus properly identify themselves, they are often so relieved to learn that they weren’t “crazy”, but rather that their unusually intense way of thinking or creating or relating is something – it has a name!
 It is something impersonal, just the way one’s mind works, rather than being a “gift” or a “flaw” or anything in between.
 It’s just biology.
 Once we realize this, we can come to terms with a reality I wish I had already known when I was a child: It’s not arrogant to be sincerely who you are.

 And I believe that it takes social support to fully be who you are.
 That’s why I created InterGifted.

-If you are unsure if you are gifted, and want help evaluating yourself, send me a message.
+If you are unsure if you are gifted, and want help evaluating yourself, schedule a giftedness assessment with us.

-If you’d benefit from professional gifted support from an InterGifted coach, schedule a free intro call.
+If you’d benefit from professional gifted support from one of our InterGifted coaches or mentors, schedule a free intro call.
 (We also work with gifted kids!)